The HERMES Recoil Detector: Introduction

 \section{Introduction}

 In the winter shutdown of 2005/2006 the {\sc Hermes} spectrometer~\cite{HermesNIMA:1998} was upgraded in the target region with a Recoil Detector (RD).
-The detector surrounded the {\sc Hermes} target cell and comprised, in a coaxial structure, a set of Silicon Strip Detectors (SSD) situated inside the {\sc Hera} lepton beam vacuum chamber, a Scintillating-Fibre Tracker (SFT) and a Photon Detector (PD), all surrounded by a superconducting magnet with an integrated field strength of $1\unit{Tm}$.
+The detector surrounded the {\sc Hermes} target cell and comprised, in a coaxial structure, a set of Silicon Strip Detectors (SSD) situated inside the {\sc Hera} lepton beam vacuum, a Scintillating-Fibre Tracker (SFT) and a Photon Detector (PD), all surrounded by a superconducting magnet with a field strength of $1\unit{T}$ in the center of the bore.
 The RD was commissioned during the 2006 data taking and operated in conjunction with the {\sc Hermes} forward spectrometer until the end of {\sc Hera} data taking in the middle of 2007.

 The purpose of the RD was to improve access to hard exclusive electroproduction of real photons ($\gamma$) or mesons ($m$) off nucleons ($N$), $e + N \rightarrow e + N + \gamma / m$, at {\sc Hermes}.
 Hard exclusive processes have come to the forefront of nucleon structure physics because they provide information on Generalised Parton Distributions (GPDs)~\cite{Mueller:1994, Radyushkin:1996, Ji:1997}.
 GPDs can be considered the natural complement to transverse-momentum-dependent parton distributions, as both are derived from the same parent Wigner distributions~\cite{Ji0:2003, Belitsky:2004}.
 In particular, GPDs have quickly risen in importance in hadron physics since it was shown that they may provide access to the total angular momentum carried by quarks (and gluons) in the nucleon~\cite{Ji2:1997} and they provide a multi-dimensional picture of the nucleon structure~\cite{Burkardt:2000}.